 Will I lose my Medicare eligibility if I participate in the program?

 No, as long as you continue to receive Social Security Disability Insurance (SSDI) benefit payments, you will continue to remain eligible for the same medical coverage.
-There are also Work Incentives that allow you to continue your medical coverage once you begin earning enough that you stop receiving SSDI payments.
+There are also Work Support Payments that allow you to continue your medical coverage once you begin earning enough that you stop receiving SSDI payments.
 If you currently receive medical coverage through Medicare, you can continue to be eligible for coverage for at least 93 months after the last month of your Trial Work Period.

 Will I lose my Medicaid coverage if I participate in the program?